-Arizona state records and public information is available thanks to a law that was created in 1901.
+Arizona state records and public information are available thanks to a law that was created in 1901.
 The Arizona Public Records Law makes searching for public records in Arizona easy, but users must know how to search each database.1

 Or, with one click, public information about anyone in AZ can be located using a tool that compiles all the data from various sources.